 Please keep in mind that this is an estimate and the price of refrigerators can vary because of many factors.

 Is It always a good idea to buy a 5 star refrigerator?

 Based on the above findings, it’s not difficult to conclude that 5-star rated refrigerators will save significant energy over a 1-star of a 3-star refrigerator.
 Even though 5 star refrigerators are costlier than other ones, their cost will be recovered over a period of time.
 Moreover, energy-efficient refrigerators are good for the environment.
 Thus, it will help you decrease your carbon footprint.

-However we should not forget that as a refrigerator gets old, it becomes less energy efficient.
+However, we should not forget that as a refrigerator gets old, it becomes less energy efficient.
 On top of this, you should be ready to use refrigerator for many years ( 8 to 10 years) to recover the additional cost that you paid for the refrigerators.
-Therefore if you are on a budget or you do not have a long term horizon in mind before buying a refrigerator, the probably buying a 3-star or lesser rated refrigerator can be a good idea for you.
+Therefore if you are on a budget or you do not have a long term horizon in mind before buying a refrigerator, then probably buying a 3-star or lesser rated refrigerator can be a good decision for you.

 Don’t forget to look at the year of rating of a refrigerator before you buy because the ratings keep on changing.

 You can bookmark this page because most of the insights in this article are not there on the internet anywhere else.
 Also, it will be updated as and when BEE ratings are updated.

 Here is a breakdown of power consumption as per the size of the fridge.
 Please note that this data is for a 1-star double door refrigerator.